cybozu/duck/README.md

   /**
    * Serve
    */
-  // (Required) A root directory scanned to build deps.js and delivered as static assets in serve command
+  // (Required) A root directory scanned to build deps.js and delivered as static assets
   inputsRoot: "src/inputs",
   // Hostname for serve command (default: 0.0.0.0)
   host: "localhost",